Beijing railway station

-Beijing railway station, or simply Beijing station, is a passenger railway station in Dongcheng District, Beijing.
+Beijing railway station is a passenger railway station in Dongcheng District, Beijing.
 The station is located just southeast of the city centre inside the Second Ring Road with Beijing Station Street to the north and the remnants of the city wall between Chongwenmen and Dongbianmen to the south.
 The Beijing railway station opened in 1959 and was the largest train station in China at the time.
 Though superseded by the larger Beijing West and Beijing South stations, this station remains the only one located inside the old walled city.
 Trains entering and leaving the station pass by the Dongbianmen corner tower.
 With gilded eaves and soaring clock towers, the architecture of the railway blends traditional Chinese and socialist realist influence.

 Generally, trains for northeast China (Shenyang, Dalian, Harbin) on the Beijing–Harbin railway, for Shandong (Jinan, Qingdao) and the Yangtze River Delta (Shanghai, Nanjing and Hangzhou) on the Beijing–Shanghai railway and some for Inner and the Republic of Mongolia depart from this station.
 Some international lines (notably the railway line linking Beijing to Moscow and to Pyongyang, North Korea (DPRK), amongst others), also depart from this station.

 Beijing railway station used to be the eastern terminus of Beijing Subway's Line 1 until 1987, when the station became part of Line 2.
 More than 30 Beijing bus and trolleybus routes stop at or near the railway station.